plast-lab/doop/documentation.md

 # JDoop Documenation

-This document describes the design, implementation and usage of the new Java-based Doop (JDoop - Doop with a Java driver).
+This document[^about] describes the design, implementation and usage of the new Java-based Doop (JDoop - Doop with a Java driver).

 ## Contents
 * [Overview](#overview)